The big CGM review 2026

 The main benefit of a CGM is you can see the overall blood glucose pattern for a whole day so you can very easily see which foods and drinks are causing greater spikes.
 With a single point in time sample, you have no idea if your glucose is at baseline, half-way up, going down, or at the top of a peak.
 With a CGM you can log food, drinks and exercise throughout the day and patterns become much more obvious.

 CGMs measure glucose in interstitial fluid (the fluid between your skin and muscles/veins etc.).
-This means that there is a 5-15 minutes lag between rises and falls in blood glucose levels and what your CGM can detect from the interstitial fluid.
-If you're ever worried or need to measure insulin doses it's always safest to check with a finger prick test using a blood glucose meter.
+This means that there is a 5-15 minute lag between rises and falls in blood glucose levels and what your CGM can detect from the interstitial fluid.
+If you're ever worried or need to measure insulin doses, it's always safest to check with a finger prick test using a blood glucose meter.
+This video has a good explanation of the blood glucose lag that you get with a CGM.

 The CGMs I'm testing